A. Overview of the Global Economy:

 Threats:

-Market Competition: The domestic trading market for yarn is highly competitive, with several players vying for market share.
-We continuously monitor competitor activities and adjust our strategies to maintain a competitive edge.
+?
+Market Competition: The domestic yarn trading market remains highly competitive, with numerous established and emerging players competing for market share.
+This creates pricing pressure and may affect margins.
+The Company actively monitors competitor strategies and continuously innovates to maintain its competitive positioning. ?
 Raw Material Costs: Fluctuations in raw material prices can impact our profitability.
-We actively manage our procurement process and explore alternative suppliers to mitigate the risk of sudden price increases.
-Regulatory Changes: Changes in trade policies, tariffs, or regulations related to the yarn industry can affect our export operations.
-We closely monitor such developments and adapt our business practices accordingly.
+We actively manage our procurement process and explore alternative suppliers to mitigate the risk of sudden price increases. ?
+Regulatory Changes: Any adverse changes in trade policies, tariffs, or regulatory frameworks both domestic and international may affect export competitiveness and supply chain dynamics.
+The Company remains agile by staying informed on regulatory developments and adjusting its operations accordingly. ?
 Economic Factors: Economic conditions, both domestically and internationally, can impact the demand for yarn products.
-We assess economic trends and adjust our production and pricing strategies to optimize performance.
+We assess economic trends and adjust our production and pricing strategies to optimize performance. ?
+Labor Availability and Costs: The industry is labor-intensive, and availability of skilled labor, especially in manufacturing hubs, can become a constraint.
+Rising labor costs and increasing regulatory scrutiny on workplace practices may affect productivity and compliance overheads.

 G. Segment-wise or Product-wise performance:

-The Company is operating in only one segment i.e. trading in retail products.
+The Company is operating in only one segment i.e. Trading in textiles products.
 Therefore, there is no requirement of Segment wise reporting.

 H. Future Outlook:

-Technological advancements Sustainability and eco-friendly practices Global trade and geopolitical factors Online Expansion Premiumisation and access to global brands Further Growth of Private Brands Focus on analytics
+?
+Global trade and geopolitical factors?
+Online Expansion ?
+Premiumisation and access to global brands ?
+Technological advancements?
+Further Growth of Private Brands ?
+Sustainability and eco-friendly practices

 I. Risks and concerns: